Elias-Ladenburger/CSEP/README.md

 ## Further Resources

 The most recent version of the Exposé can be found [here](https://www.overleaf.com/read/jhhyrjxmhbwy) (read only).

+Design decisions regarding the platform can be found [here](https://gitlab.com/ladenburger-labs/masterarbeit/-/wikis/Questions-on-the-nature-of-the-platform).